 In Vasari's Renaissance text 'The Lives' (1550), he recounts the story of Giotto painting a fly upon the nose of one of his

 and in doing so realises the genius and arrogance of his student.

 The fly is synonymous with death, illusion and arrogance.

 The fly occupies the space between planes, it is both part of and a part from the surface and is unselfconscious of this

 The perspective of looking both includes and removes its presence from the image.
 It disrupts the relationship between

 Lacan likens the fly found in tromp l'oeil to being a lure for the gaze.

 Chalk is formed by the gradual accumulation of calcite shells over extensive periods of time to form rock.
 Chalk is literally

-matt and comes away under the touch.
+The surface of chalk absorbs and deadens, it is densely matte and comes away under the touch.

 Marmorino also known as Vasari is a marble dust plaster used to imitate the palatial homes of Rennaisance aristocrats.

 thick using the trowel and hawk in the same manner as palette and knife.

-Image Reference: Portrait of a Woman of the Hofer Family (c.1470) unknown Swabian artist (National Gallery London)
+Image Reference: Portrait of a Woman of the Hofer Family (c.1470) unknown Swabian artist (National Gallery London

-Giotto's Cosmic Crush, 2015
+Giotto's Cosmic Crush

 5000kg compressed chalk, Marmorino plastered walls, bronze cast fly